Song to the Auspicious Cloud: History

 "How bright is the Auspicious Cloud, How broad is its brilliancy.

 The light is spectacular with sun or moon, How it revives dawn after dawn."

-The image of the song symbolized transfer and changing, which referred to the noble demise system of Chinese emperor relinquishing seats to others in Yao and Shun's era before the hereditary system of monarchy in ancient Chinese legends.
-After the end of the monarchy and the establishment of the republic, the lyrics of the classical song was favored by many to become the national anthem by the new government.
+The song's imagery symbolized the transfer of monarchical power under the abdication system of succession, which, according to Chinese legends, supposedly predated hereditary dynastic succession.
+After the end of the monarchy and the establishment of the republic, many favored the new government's adoption of the classical song's lyrics as the national anthem.

-First version (1913–15)
+First version (1913–1915)

 A national anthem committee was established in July 1912 by Cai Yuanpei, the Minister of Education of the Republic of China.
 Representative Wang Rongbao (汪榮寶), added another quotation from Emperor Shun: "時哉夫，天下非一人之天下也" (Time has changed, the whole nation is no longer owned by one person.) in the last line of "Song to the Auspicious Cloud" and invited Jean Hautstont, a Belgian composer and esperantist, to compose an anthem.
 On April 8, 1913, the national anthem was used in opening ceremony of the first regular council.
 It was a provisional anthem until "China Heroically Stands in the Universe" became the national anthem of the Republic of China on May 23, 1915.